kitesi/scoped-sort/README.md

   This would open up a webview of the transformations and stats, you can then confirm if you want to go ahead with the transformation.

-- Sort on save

-  Sections will need to be marked with comments and arguments will **only** be taken from the starting comment. `scoped-sort.defaultArgs` is ignored.

 - CLI